jonsuh/jonsuh.com/_posts/2015-04-22-need-for-speed-2.md

 ## Compression/Optimization

-Now that I had found ways to minimize the requests made, I began looking for ways to cut fat off of the meat.
+Now that I had found ways to minimize the requests made, I began looking for ways to cut fat off the meat.
 The smaller the files, the faster they load.
 The <a href="http://httparchive.org/trends.php#bytesTotal&reqTotal" target="_blank">average page size is 1,950KB</a>.
 Here’s the content breakdown:

 <div class="chart chart--pie">
   <canvas id="content-pie-chart" width="200" height="200"></canvas>
   <div id="content-pie-chart-legend" class="chart-legend"></div>
 </div>

-I used these numbers as a reference and starting point to compare and find ways to cut weight where I could. <a href="http://whatdoesmysitecost.com/" target="_blank">What Does My Site Cost?</a> built by <a href="https://twitter.com/tkadlec" target="_blank">Tim Kadlec</a>, is a wonderful tool to help you test and visualize a site or page and tell what it costs to visit your site in around the world.
+I used these numbers as a reference and starting point to compare and find ways to cut weight where I could. <a href="http://whatdoesmysitecost.com/" target="_blank">What Does My Site Cost?</a> built by <a href="https://twitter.com/tkadlec" target="_blank">Tim Kadlec</a>, is a wonderful tool to help you test and visualize what it costs to visit your site from around the world.

 ### CSS and JavaScript